 About Acupuncture For LifeAbout Dr. Janet LeidyYour Acupuncture TreatmentFrequently Asked QuestionsWhy Acupuncture?
-Conditions TreatedBlog PageFacial Rejuvenation Cosmetic AcupuncturePatient ResourcesInsuranceDirectionsContact Us
+Conditions TreatedBlog PageMicroneedling Cosmetic AcupuncturePatient ResourcesInsuranceDirectionsContact Us

 DSCN3417.JPGAcupuncture FAQ